cogentcore/core/docs/content/render.md

 ## Core Scene and Widget rendering logic

 At the highest level, rendering is made robust by having a completely separate, mutex lock-protected pass where all render-level updating takes place.
 This render pass is triggered by [[doc:events.WindowPaint]] events that are sent regularly at the monitor's refresh rate.
 If nothing needs to be updated, nothing happens (which is the typical case for most frames), so it is not a significant additional cost.

 The usual processing of events that arise in response to user GUI actions, or any other source of changes, sets flags that determine what kind of updating needs to happen during rendering.
 These are typically set via [[doc:core.WidgetBase.NeedsRender]] or [[doc:core.WidgetBase.NeedsLayout]] calls.

+Critically, most updates involve just one widget (and its children) that has updated its state or style in some way, and the rendering of the [[scene]] is _cumulative_ so that only this one widget needs to be re-rendered, instead of requiring a full redraw of the entire scene for every update.

 The first step in the `renderWindow.renderWindow()` rendering function is to call `updateAll()` which ends up calling `doUpdate()` on the [[doc:core.Scene]] elements within a render window, and this function is what checks if a new [layout](layout) pass has been called for, or whether any individual widgets need to be rendered.